-HTM 342 Travel Agency and Tour Management (3.0); 3 cr.
-A thorough examination of the basics of retail travel agency operations and tour management.
-Insights into agency organization, computerization and operations as well as wholesale package preparations, escorting, costing and marketing, then post-tour analysis.
-Included is the creation, planning and analysis of an individual fully escorted tour.
+TTM 342 (HTM 342) Travel Agency and Tour Management (3.0); 3 cr.
+A thorough examination of the services and functions of retail and wholesale travel agencies.
+Specifically covered are agency organization, automation and operations as well as wholesale package planning, implementation and evaluation.
+Field trips and actual projects will supplement classroom discussions.
+Corequisite: TTM 326.